makrai/notes/peters18-dissect-contextl-embed-emnlp.md

 * Fig. 4 plots the softmax-normalized layer weights s / arch / task
-* SRL model weights are omitted as they close to constant since we had to regularize them to stabilize training.
-For
+* SRL model weights are omitted as they close to constant since we had to regularize them to stabilize training
 * constituency parsing, s mirrors the layer wise linear parsing results
-  * largest weights near [to] as maximum linear parsing
+  * largest weights near to as maximum linear parsing
 * For both NER and MultiNLI, the
   * Transformer focuses heavily on the word embedding layer and the first contl
 * the maximum layer weights occur below the top layers as the most transferable